 Arguably, any James Bond film should be added to our infinite lists of films to watch.
 They’re classics.
 And of course, our favourite has to be Skyfall, not just for the Scottish scenery; we also love the gripping storyline and slick spy drama.
 Bond flees to Scotland (where he spent some of his childhood) to escape the bad guy in this film.
 This section of the movie is filmed in Glen Coe, one of Scotland’s many incredible landscapes.

-It’s so important that we look after each other even more than usual.
-And during these times, this must be done at home.
-However, not all is lost.
-We can all still embrace our love of Scotland.
 We hope these movies will offer you a mindful escape to Scotland, as well as allow a few hours to yourself to rest and relax.

 Do you have a favourite feel good film set and filmed in Scotland?
 Tell us in the comments below.